 The court then ruled that the application should have been considered under the old rules.
 Whilst all that was happening, the applicant then made a fresh application; which was subsequently challenged in the court of law on the basis that a new application should fall under the new rules and not the old rules.

-At Reiss Edwards, we can advise you on how best and when to prepare you immigration application.
-Our Solicitors boast of a great deal of experience in immigration appeals and judicial reviews.
+At Reiss Edwards, we can advise you on how best and when to prepare your immigration application.
+Our immigration experts boast of a great deal of experience in immigration appeals and judicial reviews.
 Please contact us for a free assessment today.

 An appeal is considered to be determined by the Court of Appeal on point of law after an application to appeal to the Court of Appeal has been successful or the Upper Tribunal has granted the permission to appeal.